-The contract for the construction of the new linac tanks [1] has been awarded, and completion of the project is expected in the Spring of 2011.
-These new linacs (Fig. 3) will be seven-cell standing-wave π mode structures, designed to operate with 10 MW of input power and 11.2 MeV energy gain.
+The new linacs [2] will be seven-cell standing-wave π mode structures, designed to operate with 10 MW of input power and 11.2 MeV energy gain.
 Thus, the operation of the six new linac tanks will increase the energy of the beam produced by the drive gun from 8 MeV to 75 MeV.
 This will, of course, allow significantly more energy to be extracted from the drive beam as it drives wakefields in the structures under test.
 The higher beam energy also implies a smaller physical transverse emittance of the bunches, facilitating their propagation through smaller aperture wakefield structures, and generating even higher wakefield amplitudes.